neuvector/docs/user/pages/05.policy/13.usingcrd/docs.md

 ###Policy Groups and Rules Migration Support
-Neuvector supports the exporting of certain Neuvector group types from a Kubernetes cluster in a yaml file and importing into another Kubernetes cluster by utilizing native kubectl commands.
+NeuVector supports the exporting of certain NeuVector group types from a Kubernetes cluster in a yaml file and importing into another Kubernetes cluster by utilizing native kubectl commands.

 <strong>Migration Use Cases</strong>
 + Export tested CRD groups and security rules that are deemed “production ready” from a staging k8s cluster environment to a production k8s cluster environment.